 Can cervical cancer be avoided?

-Cancer Research has found that 99.8% of cases of cervical cancer are avoidable.
+Cancer Research UK has found that 99.8% of cases of cervical cancer are avoidable.
 Learn more about the symptoms of cervical cancer, as well as how to spot them.

-However, Consultant Gynaecological Oncologist Adeola Olaitan.
-“The important thing to remember is most women who get HPV will not get cervical cancer, as their immune system fights off the virus.”
+However, Consultant Gynaecological Oncologist Adeola Olaitan explains “The important thing to remember is most women who get HPV will not get cervical cancer, as their immune system fights off the virus.”

 Cervical cancer symptoms

 Although there are no symptoms in the early stages of cervical cancer, over time, you may be at risk if you have experienced any of the following symptoms:

 Abnormal vaginal bleeding between periods, after sex or after the menopause

 Pain in your lower back or pelvis